YTFGolf/fandom-discussions-viewer/doc/fandom_api.md

 This isn't properly completed, as there are a bunch of API endpoints that haven't been implemented fully yet.
-Some notes exist at [API stuff](https://wwr-test.fandom.com/wiki/API_stuff)for unimplemented features.
+Some notes exist at [API stuff](https://wwr-test.fandom.com/wiki/API_stuff) for unimplemented features.

 The endpoints have been implemented in [controllers](../src/lib/controllers/) and large server responses can be found in [responses](../src/lib/responses/).